-Sometimes in a bid to just get food into our children, we forget that our real desire is to help them create a positive relationship with food.
+Sometimes in a bid to just get food into our children, we forget that our real desire is to help them create a positive relationship with food for life.
 Are we trying to just get children fed?
 Or, are we trying to help them develop a love of food; be happy to try different foods and enjoy a variety?

 If you’re searching for the latter, the strategies we need to use are different from conventional ‘tips’ around feeding children.